These photos are of Kicker Rock.

 ________________________________________________

 I stayed in Puerto Baquerizo Moreno on the southern island of San Cristobal.
-The oceanfront was full of sea lions.
-They were adorable.
-There are many beautiful beaches nearby, such as Playa Punta Carola, entered via the coastline trail.
-You can go surfing but if you want to go swimming, go further north to Playa Mann.
+The oceanfront was full of adorable sea lions.
+There are many beautiful beaches nearby such as Playa Punta Carola, which can be entered via the coastline trail.
+You can surf, but if you want to go swimming, go further north to Playa Mann.
 Also, there's Playa de Oro, where you'll find various small hotels.

 _________________________________________________________________________